Psoriatic Arthritis in Children

 - Surgery to fix or replace a damaged joint (often not needed until years after diagnosis)

-What are the complications of psoriatic arthritis?
+What are the possible complications of psoriatic arthritis in a child?

 Children with psoriatic arthritis are at risk of having an eye condition called uveitis.
 This is an inflammation of the eye’s middle layer.